vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/3-vector-stores.md

     It'll take a couple of minutes before you successfully establish a connection.
 Because it is waiting for Milvus database itself to be ready at the moment.
     As you can see, it's completely empty, but we'll fix that soon 🔨

-6. Update your Llama Stack in Test and Prod by opening up `genaiops-gitops/canopy/test/llama-stack/config.yaml` (test) and `genaiops-gitops/canopy/prod/llama-stack/config.yaml` (prod) and update the file as below:
+6. Update your Llama Stack config in test and prod by opening up `genaiops-gitops/canopy/test/llama-stack/config.yaml` (test) and `genaiops-gitops/canopy/prod/llama-stack/config.yaml` (prod) and update the files as below:

+    FOR TEST:

     ```yaml
     ---